Lu Colombo: Life and career

 Lu Colombo was born into a family of art and music lovers.
 Encouraged by her mother and father, she began experimenting with music and painting as a young child, later pursuing classical studies and earning a degree in literature.
-In the sixties she started singing and playing guitar, recording as a backing vocalist with the band Stormy Six and as a member of the trio Plastic Doves.
-In the seventies she entered the theater scene, writing and editing soundtracks, as well as working in a music and film editing studio and composing and performing advertising jingles.
+In the sixties, she started singing and playing guitar, recording as a backing vocalist with the band Stormy Six and as a member of the trio Plastic Doves.
+In the seventies, she entered the theatre scene, writing and editing soundtracks, as well as working in a music and film editing studio and composing and performing advertising jingles.
 In the same period, she worked at a music magazine as a graphic designer and as an assistant to the photographer Giovanni Molino.

-In 1981 she released the single Maracaibo on the Carosello label.
-In 1982 the song was mixed by Tony Carrasco and rereleased on Moon Records, along with her other single Skipper.
-In 1983 she signed a contract with the Italian EMI label and released the single Dance All Nite, performing it at the 1983 edition of Festivalbar, a popular live-music performance television show, and winning the Disco Estate song competition.
+In 1981, she released the single Maracaibo on the Carosello label.
+In 1982, the song was mixed by Tony Carrasco and rereleased on Moon Records, along with her other single Skipper.
+In 1983, she signed a contract with the Italian EMI label and released the single Dance All Nite, performing it at the 1983 edition of Festivalbar, a popular live-music performance television show, and winning the Disco Estate song competition.
 Dance All Nite and Maracaibo were both featured in the soundtrack for the film Vacanze di Natale (1983, dir.
 Carlo Vanzina).
-In 1984 she returned to Festivalbar, performing her new song Aurora.
-In 1985 she was invited to Festivalbar again, after winning the Saint Vincent Festival, with her song Rimini Ouagadougou.
-In the late-eighties she slowly left the dance-music scene, and in the nineties she moved abroad to dedicate herself to mural painting.
+In 1984, she returned to Festivalbar, performing her new song Aurora.
+In 1985, she was invited to Festivalbar again, after winning the Saint Vincent Festival, with her song Rimini Ouagadougou.
+In the late eighties, she slowly left the dance-music scene, and in the nineties, she moved abroad to dedicate herself to mural painting.